The nekRS Input Files

 solver elasticity, none, user

-Otherwise, the solver is stored in [MESH SOLVER
+Otherwise, the solver is stored in [MESH SOLVER].
+When solver = user, the

 mesh moves according to a user-specified velocity.
 Alternatively, if